 GEF represents a valuable instrument for experts with knowledge or interest in public health and equity, such as policy advisors, decision-makers, researchers, evaluators, practitioners and others, working locally, nationally, or at the EU level.

-To download the presentation of GEF click here.
+- To download the GEF presentation click here.